 - Cytogenetics (chromosome analysis or karyotyping)

 This test looks at chromosomes under a microscope to detect structural and/or numerical abnormalities.
 For example, the Philadelphia chromosome is a small abnormal version of chromosome 22 resulting from the exchange or translocation of material between chromosome 9 and chromosome 22.
 Cells in a sample of blood or bone marrow are grown in the laboratory and then examined to determine if the Philadelphia chromosome is present.
 Other chromosomal abnormalities can also be detected.

 - Fluorescence in situ hybridization (FISH)

 This test method uses fluorescent dye-labeled probes to "light up" the BCR-ABL1 gene sequence when it is present.
-It can also determine the percentage of blood or bone marrow cells that contain the abnormal, fused BCR-ABL1 gene.
+Test results for FISH are often available more quickly than for conventional chromosome analysis.

 - Genetic molecular testing (qualitative or quantitative)

-Polymerase chain reaction (PCR)-based qualitative and quantitative tests detect and measure the BCR-ABL1 gene in leukemia cells taken from blood or bone marrow samples.
+Polymerase chain reaction (PCR)-based qualitative and quantitative tests detect and measure the BCR-ABL1 RNA transcripts in leukemia cells taken from blood or bone marrow samples.
 This test can detect very small amounts of BCR-ABL, even when the Philadelphia chromosome isn’t seen in bone marrow cells by less sensitive but important techniques like chromosome analysis or FISH.

 BCR-ABL1 testing is used to:

 - Help diagnose some forms of leukemia, i.e. chronic myelogenous leukemia (CML) or a type of acute lymphoblastic leukemia (ALL) and, rarely, acute myeloid leukemia (AML) in which the BCR-ABL1 gene sequence is present (BCR-ABL1-positive).

 - Monitor treatment